About

 Naismith Memorial and Women's Basketball Hall of Famer Debbie Antonelli is a men’s and women’s college basketball analyst for ESPN and CBS and one of the most influential voices in the women’s game as a standout player, marketing executive and broadcaster for nearly four decades.

-Throughout her over 35-year career as a television and radio analyst, Antonelli has called men’s and women's college basketball for ESPN, CBS, ACC Network, Longhorn Network and SEC Network, as well as Fox Sports, RAYCOM Sports, Big Ten Network, NBA TV and Westwood One.
-She has also served as a WNBA analyst since the league’s inception, including a combined 24 years with the Indiana Fever and Charlotte Sting.
+Throughout her over 35-year career as a television and radio analyst, Antonelli has called men’s and women's college basketball for ESPN, CBS, RAYCOM Sports and Westwood One, among others.
+She has also served as a WNBA analyst since the league’s inception, including a combined over 25 years with the Indiana Fever and Charlotte Sting.
 She currently provides WNBA content to ESPN BET.

 In addition to calling NCAA Women’s Basketball Tournament games for ESPN, Antonelli became the first woman in 22 years to call NCAA Men’s Basketball Tournament games when she worked first-round and second round games in 2017 as an analyst, a role she currently occupies.